Networkcaretaker/garden_app/.docs/ai-notes.md

 - Save Project - After saving a project on the ProjectEdit page the ProjectList page loads.
 I would prefer if the ProjectEdit reloads after saving.
 - Add new images to the Feature Image Group when a new image is saved to a project
 - Dont allow delete project while Active.
 Show warning that says "Cannot delete Project.
-This project is Active on website, please deactivate the project and update the website before you delete the project"#
+This project is Active on website, please deactivate the project and update the website before you delete the project"
-- add image groups to frontend website.

-I want to add the imageGroups to the projects in the website app.
-On the Project.tsx page I have added a placeholder where I would like to add the image groups below the gallery images.
-Each group should be in order using the order field and display the group name, group description and the images in the group.
+In the project.go handler file when we save a new image I would like to add the new image id to the featured image group in the images array.
+So biscally when I load a new image in the admin app the image is automaticaly added to the featured image group